Ericsson/zoti/zoti-gen/docs/source/template-libs.md

 ## Template Modules

-Instead of providing an own library management system, ZOTI-Gen choses to "piggyback" on the already-established [module and package system](https://docs.python.org/3/tutorial/modules.html) of Python.
+Instead of providing an own library management system, ZOTI-Gen chooses to "piggyback" on the already-established [module and package system](https://docs.python.org/3/tutorial/modules.html) of Python.
 Hence ZOTI-Gen template libraries are developed as regular